pnp/blog/content/post/getting-started-with-sharepoint-s-custom-view-formatting.md

 Now that we've got our first two layers done, let's take a look at our third layer.
-If we refer back to our skeleton, we can see that our **img** element has a single child titled \"Column Container\", and that child has three children of its own.
-What we want to happen is to have a three-column layout and to do that, we're going to style this \"column container\" like so.
+If we refer back to our skeleton, we can see that our **img** element has a single child titled "Column Container", and that child has three children of its own.
+What we want to happen is to have a three-column layout and to do that, we're going to style this "column container" like so.
 ``` JSON
 "style": {
     "position": "absolute",